×

 “We have to have fun and we also have to go to work.”

-The Dodgers will have to replace leading scorer Ericson Morales, who scored eight of the 10 goals.
+The Dodgers will have to replace leading scorer Ericson Morales, who had eight of the squad’s 10 goals last spring.

 Bailey scored the other two on six shots on goal.
 Bailey had four assists, while Ron had three.
 Junior Oscar Suriano had an assist as well.